EVALUATE YOUR CHANCES OF IMMIGRATING TO DENMARK

 The following general rules apply in Denmark, based on the immigrant’s country of origin:

-- Nordic citizens: citizens from the Nordic countries (Finland, Sweden, Norway, and Iceland) do not need to obtain a special registration certificate; they are free to reside, study and work in the country;
+- Nordic citizens: citizens from the Nordic countries (Finland, Sweden, Norway, and Iceland) do not need to obtain a special registration certificate when moving to Copenhagen or another city; they are free to reside, study and work in the country;

 - EU and EEA citizens may remain in the country for up to three months without a registration certificate; those looking for employment may reside for up to six months without this document;